Serial-Studio/Serial-Studio/README.md

 ## Development

-#### Requirements
+### Requirements

 The only requirement to compile the application is to have [Qt](http://www.qt.io/download-open-source/) installed in your system.
-The desktop application will compile with Qt 5.15 or greater.
-You will also need to have the following Qt non-LGPL modules installed:
+The desktop application will compile with Qt 5.15.2.

-- Qt Charts

 On GNU/Linux systems, you will also need to install `libgl1-mesa-dev` in order to compile the application.